 TB detection process

-Patient tested at local TB clinic
+Patient tested at local clinic

 Sputum sample collection